 It was chilly outside in late November, early December so we weren’t able to take advantage of the pool area located on the top deck but otherwise, the weather was pleasant.
 We were on the Christmas Market tour after all.
 The ship was festooned in all its holiday glory and there was always an abundance of gourmet coffee, festive desserts, and delectable appetizers.

-To see some of the stops we made on our AmaWaterways Cruise of the Danube, click on the links below.
+See more photos from the stops we made on our AmaWaterways Cruise of the Danube by clicking on the links below.